Special raises for special groups create special classes in bureaucracy

 This raise in Punjab had upset a PM’s key aide, who according to sources had told the prime minister that the Punjab had further distorted the unified pay scale system.
 It is said that the aide is upset how, with this distorted system, the federal government could attract bureaucracy whereas matching the Punjab like raise would mean adding financial burden on the government that is already facing serious financial crunch.

-The Punjab government sources, however, say that they followed KP, which early last year had granted 150 percent raise to all PAS, PMS (PCS) officers in the name of “Executive Allowance”.
+The Punjab government sources, however, say that they followed KP, which early last year had granted 150 percenr raise to all PAS, PMS (PCS) officers in the name of “Executive Allowance”.

 The PAS, PCS officers, who are the main beneficiary of these special raises, point out why the government servants working in Supreme Court, High Courts, FBR, FIA, Police etc draw more salaries.
 It is also said what they were drawing before the 150 percent raise was not enough to make both ends meet.